 - Get too personal.
 Don’t put personal information, such as your photo, height, Social Security number, marital status or religious affiliation, in your resume.
 You don’t want to expose yourself to conscious and unconscious bias on the part of the hiring manager.

 - State “References available upon request.”
 The interviewer will assume that you can provide these contacts when asked.
 Some companies will ask for names up front — follow the instructions in the job posting.

 - Worry about using exact dates.
 Trying to remember the exact day you started a job 15 years ago is difficult, to say the least.
-Using the month and year you started and left each position are totally sufficient.
+Using the month and year you started and left each position is fine.

-- Experiment with a crazy format.
+- Experiment with a quirky format.
 Stick to a clean, easy-to-read format.
 Catch a recruiter’s eye with your experience, not with wacky fonts, colors or designs.

 - Use your company phone number or email address.
 It’s always better to use your personal email address and phone number rather than your professional contact details, even if your current boss is aware of your intent to leave.

 - Include your high school education if you’re a college graduate.
 But if you’re still in college, or a high school diploma is the highest academic qualification you hold, you can include your high school under your education.

 - Include your college GPA.
 The only exception to this is if you’re still in college or have just graduated or if the job posting asks you to include that information.